Waste Isolation Pilot Plant: Geology and site selection

 The Delaware Basin is a sedimentary basin formed largely during the Permian Period approximately 250 million years ago.
 It is one of three sub-basins of the Permian Basin in West Texas and Southeastern New Mexico.
 It contains a 1500-2800 m thick column of sedimentary rock that includes some of the most oil- and gas-rich rocks in the United States.
 An ancient shallow sea repeatedly filled the basin and evaporated while the basin slowly subsided, leaving behind a nearly impermeable 1000 m layer of evaporites, primarily salt, in the Salado and Castile Formations, geologically similar to other basins created by evaporitic inland seas.
-Over time the salt beds were covered by an additional 300 m of soil and rock.
+Over time, the salt beds were covered by an additional 300 m of soil and rock.
 As drilling in the Salado Formation salt beds began in 1975, scientists discovered that at the edge of the basin there had been geological disturbances that had moved interbed layers into a nearly vertical position.
-In response, the site was moved toward the more stable center of the basin where the Salado Formation salt beds are the thickest and perfectly horizontal.
+In response, the site was moved toward the more stable center of the basin where the Salado Formation salt beds are the thickest and are perfectly horizontal.

 Some observers suggested, early in the investigations, that the geological complexity of the basin was problematic, causing the hollowed-out caverns to be unstable.
 However, what is considered by some to be instability is considered by others to be a positive aspect of salt as a host rock.
-As early as 1957 the National Academy of Sciences recommended salt for radioactive waste disposal because at depth it would plastically deform, a motion called "salt creep" in the salt-mining industry.
+As early as 1957, the National Academy of Sciences recommended salt for radioactive waste disposal because at depth it would plastically deform, a motion called "salt creep" in the salt-mining industry.
 This would gradually fill in and seal any openings created by the mining, and in and around the waste.